 - All other named entities? \rightarrow Can only distinguish entity types then. - All other content words? \rightarrow Verbs will never be person names (somewhat trivial). - All other noun phrases? \rightarrow Seems reasonable.

 Target Variable Mapping

-What is the mapping of target variables?
+Mapping of target variables

 - The alteration of the target classes or values in a given corpus/dataset. - May require expert knowledge about the target variable.

 Why mapping?